WebstaurantStore / Food Service Resources / Disposables / Different Types of Plastic

 Restaurant Equipment

 A simple, naturally occurring chemical called styrene is strung together to manufacture polystyrene (PS) plastic.
 This material provides better insulation than most plastics and usually comes in a clear color, making it ideal for packaging or storing food.
-It is very rigid and can be prone to cracking, but it is also lightweight and inexpensive, so your replacement costs will be low.
+It is very rigid and can be prone to cracking, but it is also light weight and inexpensive, making replacement costs low.

 Restaurant Equipment